 - The Mountaineer - Keene Valley, NY

 - Earth Treks Climbing Center in Columbia, MD, Rockville, MD, Timonium, MD

 - Waterstone Outdoors in Fayetteville, WV

-- Triangle Rock Club in Morrisville, NC, Richmond, VA, Raleigh, NC, Durham, NC
+- Triangle Rock Club in Morrisville, NC, Richmond, VA, Raleigh, NC, Fayetteville, NC

 - Vertical Ventures in St Petersburg, FL

 Or, simply send your retired rope to the address below: